freenas/freenas-docs/userguide/tasks.rst

 provide great versatility in configuring when a cloud sync runs, anywhere from once a minute to once a year.

-The :guilabel:`Enabled` field is checked by default, so this cloud sync will run at the next scheduled time.
+The :guilabel:`Enabled` option is set by default, so this cloud sync will run at the next scheduled time.

 The completed dialog is shown in